-When a victim reports identity theft to law enforcement, he or she can apply for an Identity Theft Passport.
-The law enforcement agency will submit the completed application, law enforcement verification form, and other necessary documents to the Identity Theft passport Program.
+When a victim reports identity theft to law enforcement, they can apply for an Identity Theft Passport.
+The law enforcement agency will submit the completed application, law enforcement verification form, and other necessary documents to the Identity Theft Passport Program.
 Once all necessary information is obtained, eligibility for an Identity Theft Passport will be determined.
 An application will generally be processed within 30 days of receipt by the program.